SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     two classes named `'MyCustomParameterClass'` in two different python modules!
     The identification of the class is based only on its name and not its path in your packages.

+* `log_folder`

+    The `log_folder` specifies where all log files will be stored.
+    The environment will create a sub-folder with the name of the trajectory and the name of the environment where all txt files will be put.
+    The environment will create a major logfile (*main.txt*) incorporating all messages of the current log level and beyond and
+    a log file that only contains warnings and errors *errors_and_warnings.txt*.

+    Moreover, if you use multiprocessing,
+    there will be a log file for every single run and process named *run_XXXXXXXX_process_YYYY.txt* with *XXXXXXXX* the run id and *YYYYY* the process id.
+It contains all log messages produced by the corresponding process within the single run.

+    If you don't set a log level elsewhere before, the standard level will be *INFO* (if you have no clue what I am talking about, take a look at the logging_ module).

+* `log_level`

+    Which log level message should be logged, default is `logging.INFO`.
+If you choose `logging.DEBUG` more verbose statements about storing parameters and results will be displayed.
+Set to `None` if you want to disable logging.

+* `log_stdout`

+    Whether the output of STDOUT and STDERROR should be recorded into the log files.
+    Disable if only logging statement should be recorded.
+Note if you work with an interactive console like IPython, it is a good idea to set `log_stdout=False` to avoid messing up the console output.

 * `multiproc`

     `multiproc` specifies whether or not to use multiprocessing